MEHColeman/dotfiles/README.md

 submodules and oh-my-zsh extensions

 Now, finally, you can install the dofiles.
-(See above)
+(See above) Note that some .directories and .files (like .config) might have already been created in your $HOME directory during the installation process, so before you run the make command, you should delete them so that your .dotfiles version can replace it.

 Also,
 `[sudo] install/dev_install` will install and configure vim and plugins and rbenv on both mac and linux

 ## New installation additional checklist